FayezL/Landing-page/README.md

 ---

-this a simple Landing Page Project
+this a simple Landing Page Project one of Udacity Projects Front-end professional coruse

 ## language used: